Early Childhood

 Pre-kindergarten and Kindergarten

-At RGCS, we believe that the early childhood (birth to age seven) is a unique period of life that deserves respect, guidance, nurture and time.
-We believe that children have not only a physical nature, but a individual and spiritual one as well.
+At Red Granite, we believe that early childhood (birth to age seven) is a unique period of life that deserves respect, guidance, nurture, and time.
+We believe that children have not only a physical but also an individual and spiritual nature.
 Meaningful work and creative play in a structured environment are the pillars upon which a healthy life can be built.
 Of utmost importance is the development of social skills, which serve the children in one day realizing their potential in relation to others.

 The goal of the prekindergarten and kindergarten is to integrate young children into their individual physical body, the social body of the classroom, and life as a whole.
 Thus, the children’s education takes place primarily through an active participation in the “Living Arts.”
 These include: